 Attenuation in fibre optic cable is very low compared to other two types of cable.
 It provides very high bandwidth and immunity to electromagnetic interference.

-Being light weight and less likely to get trapped, fibre optic cables makes it more preferable to cable installation companies.
-Fibre optic cable is often used in backbone networks because of its wide bandwidth and cost effectiveness.
+Being lightweight and less likely to get trapped, fibre optic cables makes it more preferable to cable installation companies.
+Fibre optic cable is often used in backbone networks because of its wide bandwidth and cost-effectiveness.
+Also, consider learning about communication cabling, blown fibre cables and fire survival cables.